Call for Proposals

 Submit a Proposal

-Submissions will be accepted April 3 through August 1.
+The submission deadline has been extended to midnight on August 13, 2017.
+However, we highly encourage you to submit your proposal as soon as possible.
+Proposals received by the original August 1 deadline will receive priority.
 Remember, you may submit a workshop in addition to one other session type.
 Visit our submission portal for information on submitting all session types.
 Submissions will be blind reviewed.
 Please do not include any identifying information in your proposal.

 Become a Reviewer